Sejong Insider

 • Is evaluated independently from home or away wins

-• Applies only to regulation time unless stated otherwise
+• Applies only to regulation time unless otherwise specified

-Extra time and penalty shootouts are typically excluded.
+Extra time and penalty shootouts are typically excluded from standard draw bets.

 Why Draws Matter in Football Systems

-Football produces draws more frequently than many other team sports due to low average goal totals, defensive tactical structures, and game state management where leading teams protect results.
-Because draws are common and meaningful, systems must model them explicitly rather than treat them as anomalies.
-This becomes especially important in 1X2 betting structures, where the draw must be priced as a fully independent outcome.
+Draws occur more frequently in football than in many other sports due to low average goal totals, defensive strategies, and game management tactics.
+Because draws are common, betting systems must model them explicitly.
+This is especially important in 1X2 betting structures, where the draw is priced as an independent outcome alongside home and away wins.

 How Draw Probability Is Modeled